Enter the name, address, and telephone number of the plan sponsor/employer.

 Include investment securities issued by a corporate entity at a stated interest rate repayable on a particular future

-date such as most bonds, debentures, convertible debentures, commercial paper and zero coupon bonds.
-Do not include debt securities
+date such as most bonds, debentures, convertible debentures, commercial paper, and zero coupon bonds.
+Do not include debt

 Include the current value of real property owned by the plan which produces income from rentals, etc. Do not include

-this property in line 20e (buildings and other property used in plan operations).
+this property in line 21e (building equipment, and other property used in plan operations).

-Attach a list regarding loans from the plan.
+Attach a list of outstanding loans from the plan.
 Include the following information:

 Dollar amount of each loan(s),

 Balance of the loan at the date of termination,

 Account balance prior to the date of the loan,

 Identify all disqualified persons as described by section 4975(e), and

 Include allocated and unallocated contracts including plan-owned life insurance.